karthikvkreddy/angular_app/6. Services & dependency injection/readme.md

         ```
         - But it is a instance ot local, so we cannot share the data or other resource

-    2. Register the service with angular, angular then creates the instance of service class, called a `singleton`.
+    2. `Register the service with angular`, angular then creates the instance of service class, called a `singleton`.
 Specially angular provides built-in injector.We register services with angular injector, which maintains a container of created service instances.
 It uses `dependency injection` concept.
         ```
         constructor(private myService) {}
         ```